frc-frecon/frecon/README.md

 We, the developers, have crafted FReCon to be as widely-usable as possible.

 FReCon is built in Ruby, using the Mongoid database backend to interface with MongoDB as our system-level database backend.
+You need to have Ruby installed before you can use FReCon.
+We highly recommend using [rvm][rvm] to achieve this.

 ## Getting Started